bjanderson/app-core/README.md

 - launches a server (http or https)
 - opens a web browser to the served url
 - builds a deployable artifact

+The following items have also been implemented:
+- an extendable front-end object model
-- provides an extendable front-end object model and rest api
+- an extendable front-end rest api
-- provides standard dialogs
+- standard modal dialogs (angular-bootstrap)

 ## TODO:
 - implement user authentication